pdaigle/viclb/README.md

 First we pull the 2 necessary images (INSTANCE_IMG that was defined above and haproxy:1.7).

 Then we define a bridge network to be used for communications between our instances and the load-balancer.
-This user-defined network has an embedded DNS server that allows us to reference the containers by name when configuring the laod-balancer.
+This user-defined network has an embedded DNS server that allows us to reference the containers by name when configuring the load-balancer.

 ## Instantiating the containers